Are you planning for your international trip? Here are the 25 things to do before traveling abroad plus the international travel checklist you need.

 6. Research the cell and data plans of the country you’re traveling to

-Find out more on how to get an International driving permit from the official International Driving permit website to avoid buying a fake permit.
+Find out more on how to get an International driving permit from the official International Driving permit website to avoid buying a fake license.

 8. Get travel insurance